-- The new Council is also mandated to carry out a new form of performance review known as "Universal Periodic Review" (UPR) - Under UPR, all 193 UN member states must have their record of activities in the field of human rights reviewed by other states within the Council on a four-year periodic cycle - The process is intended to be a state-oriented, state-controlled process, operated on a "co-operative" basis, although inevitably some countries receive more attention than others - Various documents are produced as part of this process, including a compilation of the past recommendations made by the UN human rights treaty bodies and special rapporteurs for each country - Canada underwent its first review in February 2009 and its second review in April 2013 as part of the UPR mechanism
+- The new Council is also mandated to carry out a new form of performance review known as "Universal Periodic Review" (UPR). - Under UPR, all 193 UN member states must have their record of activities in the field of human rights reviewed by other states within the Council on a four-year periodic cycle. - The process is intended to be a state-oriented, state-controlled process, operated on a "co-operative" basis, although inevitably some countries receive more attention than others. - Various documents are produced as part of this process, including a compilation of the past recommendations made by the UN human rights treaty bodies and special rapporteurs for each country. - Canada underwent its first review in February 2009, its second review in April 2013, and its third review in May 2018.